-- Cover your mouth and nose with a cloth face cover when you go out into public and social distancing cannot be achieved at all times, for example to the grocery store or to pick up other necessities.
+- Wear a cloth face cover that covers your nose and mouth when you go out into public and social distancing cannot be achieved at all times, for example to the grocery store or to pick up other necessities.
 You could spread COVID-19 to others even if you do not feel sick.
 Click here for how to make and how to use a cloth face covering.

 - Cloth face coverings should not be placed on young children under the age of 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

 - Continue to keep about 6 feet between yourself and others when possible.
 The cloth face cover is not a substitute for social distancing.

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.